 One of the easiest ways to check your website’s content for cannibalization is by doing a Google search.
 When typing in a few keywords or a specific query your business is ranking for, you should be able to view which of your web pages are coming up for those terms on Google’s results page.

 If multiple pages are found to be ranking for the same or similar keywords, your next step would be to determine which page has more value.
 There are a few ways to handle this.
 One of the more cost-effective ways of doing so is through Google Search Console.
 Running a report and filtering by different queries or pages will help identify the overlap.
-Utilizing third-party tools such as Moz, SEMrush, Ahrefs, etc. all can be of value to see which page might be more valuable from a popularity or authority perspective.
+Utilizing third-party tools such as Moz, SEMrush, Ahrefs, etc. also can be of value to see which page might be more valuable from a popularity or authority perspective.

 Once you learn which of your pages are more valuable, you can move forward with condensing content so only one page on a given topic appears in search results.
 This can be done by eliminating unnecessary cannibalized content or revising pages to focus on a new search intent and keywords.